AVAILABLE FEBRUARY 20, 2018

 When these three unlikely friends are faced with a serious dilemma, will they do what it takes to save Grandpa?

 If there’s a chance of preserving the final shreds of Grandpa’s dignity, Gabe may have to make the most gut-wrenching decision of his life—and there’s no way out.

 FRANK MORELLI has been a teacher, a coach, a bagel builder, a stock boy, a pretzel salesman, a bus driver, a postal employee, a JC Penney model (see: clerk), an actual clerk (like in the movie of the same name), a camp counselor, a roving sports reporter, and a nuclear physicist (okay, maybe that’s not true).
 At heart, he’s a writer, and that’s all he’s ever been.
-His fiction and essays have appeared in Cobalt Review, Philadelphia Stories, Rind, Change Seven Magazine, Jersey Devil Press, and Indiana Voice Journal.
-He lives in Greensboro, NC in a tiny house under the trees with his best friend and muse, their obnoxious alley cats, and about two hundred pounds of dog.
+His fiction and essays have appeared in more than thirty publications, including The Saturday Evening Post, Cobalt Review, Philadelphia Stories, Jersey Devil Press, and Indiana Voice Journal.
+His sports-themed column—“Peanuts & Crackerjacks”—appears monthly at Change Seven Magazine.

 A Philadelphia native, Frank now lives near Greensboro, NC in a tiny house under the trees with his best friend and muse, their obnoxious alley cats, and two hundred pounds worth of dog.